P666R/Tooter/README.md

 ## Description

-Tooter is a real-time messaging application that allows users to communicate with each other via text messages using one-on-one messaging functionality.
+Tooter is a real-time messaging application that allows users to communicate with each other via text messages.

 ## Features

 - **Messaging**: Users can send and receive messages privately with other users.
-- **Real-time Communication**: Messages are delivered instantly in real-time, providing a smooth communication experience.
+- **Real Time Communication**: Messages are delivered instantly in real time, providing a smooth communication experience.
 - **User Authentication**: Secure user authentication system ensures only registered users can access the application.
-- **Like/Unlike functionality**: Allows users to like and unlike comments.
+- **Like Functionality**: Allows users to like and unlike comments.
-- **@ feature**: mentions @ feature shows the list of eligible users in the chat.
+- **@ Feature**: @ feature shows the list of eligible users in the chat.
-- **emoji options**: emoji options provided in the chat message.
+- **Emoji Options**: emoji options provided in the chat message.

 ## Installation